|SPS Travel Awards

-Eligible meetings are national meetings of an AIP Member Society where SPS has a visible presence through a contributed session for students, co-organized by SPS and the Member Society.
+Eligible meetings are national meetings of an AIP Member Society.
+Participation is encouraged at an SPS session (if available).
 Meetings eligible for SPS Travel Award support will be announced in advance with a call for abstracts issued in the SPS Newsletter or special announcements.
 Such announcements will provide details such as deadline dates.

 All SPS members are eligible for Travel Award support to the designated national meetings.
 Prior presentations at SPS Zone Meetings will be viewed favorably, but does not guarantee support.
 Abstracts will be reviewed analogous to the process applied to papers submitted for publication in a journal.